rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Scripts/Jamf_Pro_Mobile_Device_Extension_Attribute_Download/README.md

-This script is designed to use the Jamf Pro API to identify the individual IDs of the computer extension attributes stored on a Jamf Pro server then do the following:
+This script is designed to use the Jamf Pro API to identify the individual IDs of the mobile device extension attributes stored on a Jamf Pro server then do the following:

 1. Download the extension attribute as XML.
 2. Identify the extension attribute name.